 But.
 That.
 Didn’t Happen.

 Finn fell and Rey rose and defeated a god damn trained Jedi.
-Ren wasn’t going easy, it wasn’t that he was injured, Rey is simply more powerful than he is and she Out Fucking Forced Him.
+Ren wasn’t going easy, it wasn’t that he was injured, Rey is simply more powerful than he is and she Just Out Forced Him.